Fungi-B-D/Fungi-Drone/README.md

 The fungi drone implements the run and new methods as all other drones, however for edge cases which aren't covered by the protocol there is a simple debug system.

+You can choose whether or not to print the edge case error.
+The same applies for sending the error to your simulation controller.

 ``` rust
     let fungi = FungiDrone::new(droneparams);